 The serotonin-boosting foods below provide alpha linolenic acid (LNA) and DHA, which have a vital impact on brain health.
 Perhaps the most important is DHA, which is found in fish, DHA-fortified eggs, nuts, seeds, soy, and avocado.

-Rich, Tasty Foods That Fuel Brain Cells
+Rich, Tasty Foods That Fuel Brain Cells for Better Memory

 - Ocean-going fish supply two readily available forms of omega-3 essential fatty acids: EPA and DHA.
 But it's important to choose your fish wisely.
 Young, small fish, such as Alaskan salmon from cold water seas, are safest because they have the lowest levels of mercury toxicity and other pollutants.
 Be sure not to purchase farm-raised fish, which have some of the highest levels of disease and pollutants found anywhere.